David Villa: Post-playing career

 On 13 November 2019, Villa announced that, once he retired, he would be investing as an owner of USL Championship side Queensboro FC, based in Queens, New York City, United States.
-The club will begin play in 2023.
+The club would never get off the ground.

 On 6 May 2021, Indian Super League club Odisha FC announced him as the head of Global Football Operations as well as member of the technical committee along with former coach Josep Gombau and Victor Onate ahead of the 2021–22 Indian Super League.
 Their role includes advising the coaching staff, improving the Indian and youth players, providing general support to the on-field activities among others.
 After joining the club, Villa said: "I will try to bring my experience.
 Obviously, I didn't play in India but I played soccer for 20 years as a professional and before that in the academy.
 And in all of the projects that we (my team) are involved in, I try to give all of my experience that I have in soccer."

+On 28 March 2023, David Villa's DV7 Group completed the purchase of CF Benidorm, playing in the regional divisions of the Valencian Community, where he was announced as the vice-president along with his business partner Víctor Oñate.
+The team was subsequently promoted to the 2024–25 Tercera Federación season (5th division in Spanish football).